Canopy: Property-Driven Learning for Congestion Control: Evaluation

-This observation is also reflected in the \fcs numbers where \sysname achieves an \fcs of 0.50-0.66 (2.2-3.6$\times$ higher than Orca) for the large delay case of property and an \fcs of 0.62-0.71 (1.8-6.5$\times$ higher than Orca) for the small delay case.
-Intuitively, this implies that \sysname can provide a certificate with \textit{full} satisfaction of the property on $>50\%$ of the time steps.
-In particular, \sysname significantly outperforms Orca on real-world traces with large buffer sizes (see \Cref{fig:certified-real-large}), where it can meet the property on 6.5$\times$ more time steps than Orca.
-Thus \sysname can be expected to provide bounded delays in such cases (we will show this empirically below).
+We observe that \sysname{}'s \qcsat is poor in deep buffer scenarios.
+We believe this is due to the complexity of the P4 ("bad network") property, which consists of two sub-constraints.
+Since multiple properties exist within the deep buffer case, and all property rewards are treated equally during training, the learner tends to prioritize learning properties that are easier to satisfy, i.e., "deep buffer in good conditions".
+A designer can observe \sysname{} poor satisfaction in such cases, and as needed, re-weigh properties (P3 and P4 in this case) to achieve different outcomes.

-We provide a visual representation of what the \fcc and \fcs metrics imply in \Cref{fig:certified-examples} using two traces - for the depicted time slices, \sysname has better bounds on the \cwnd action for most components at any time (reflecting the high \fcc metric), and its output range satisfies the property fully on more time steps than Orca (reflecting the \fcs metric).
+We provide a visual representation of what the \qcsat metrics imply in \Cref{fig:certified-examples} using two traces - for the depicted time slices, \sysname has better bounds on the \cwnd action for most components at any time (reflecting the high \qcsat metric).
+We find that regulating training with our properties helps the controller avoid continuously increasing or decreasing \cwnd too aggressively, which is ultimately reflected in the property satisfaction gain compared to Orca.

-\textbf{Robustness Property.} \Cref{fig:certified-robustness} presents the \fcc and \fcs results for the robustness property across two sets of traces. \sysname achieves up to 0.81 \fcc on real-world traces and 0.68 on synthetic traces, with \fcs ranging from 0.44 to 0.70 -- thus, a majority of components can formally satisfy the robustness property.
-Furthermore, most steps fully satisfy the property according to the \fcs metric.
-In comparison, Orca, without certified learning, has poor worst-case behavior: with an \fcs of less than 0.05, there are almost no steps where Orca fully maintains robustness when noise is introduced into the observed queuing delay. \Cref{fig:certified-examples-robustness} visually illustrates the $\cwnd{\textsc{change}}$ of two traces for Orca and \sysname\ -- \sysname better bounds the \cwnd change to the target area.
+\textbf{Robustness Property (P5).} \Cref{fig:certified-robustness} presents the \qcsat results across two sets of traces for a controller trained with P5. \sysname achieves up to 0.81 \qcsat on real-world traces and 0.68 on synthetic traces -- thus, a majority of input regions with noise can formally satisfy the robustness property.
+In comparison, Orca has poor worst-case behavior: with an \qcsat of less than 0.05 when noise is introduced into the observed queuing delay. \Cref{fig:certified-examples-robustness} visually illustrates the $\cwnd{\textsc{change}}$ of two traces for Orca and \sysname\ -- \sysname better bounds the \cwnd change to the target area.